 We used these kayaks as much as possible in as many conditions as we could muster.
-We dragged them across rocky beaches and boulders, threw them in our cars and on the ground, paddled them across submerged logs and rocks and on windy days.
-We invited rowdy kids to assemble and pack them up.
-We filled them with gear and dogs of all sizes.
-Kayaks with a fabric exterior held up better to the abuse of sharp objects, both when submerged and when on land.
-Those include the Sevylor Madison, both Aquaglide models, and both AE AdvancedFrame boats.
+We dragged them across rocky beaches and boulders, threw them in our cars and on the ground, and paddled them across submerged logs and rocks and on windy days.
+We invited rowdy kids to assemble and pack them up and filled them with gear and dogs of all sizes.
+We found that inflatable kayaks with a fabric exterior held up better to the abuse of sharp objects, both when submerged and when on land.
+Those include both the Sevylor Madison and Quikpak K5, both Aquaglide models, and both AE AdvancedFrame boats.

-Additionally, we considered the materials used in the construction of each kayak and inspected them for integrity.
+Additionally, we considered the materials used in the construction of each packable and inflatable kayak and inspected them for integrity.
 We compared manufacturer claims of durability with what we observed during testing.
 We also looked at the repair kits, repair patches, or extra pieces that came with each kayak and evaluated them for helpfulness and effectiveness.

-We can't lie, testing inflatable kayaks is a ton of fun.
-We hope that our tests' results help you gain insight into the best way to integrate a packable yak into your lifestyle.
+We can't lie; testing inflatable kayaks is a ton of fun.
+We hope that our results help you gain insight into the best way to integrate a packable yak into your lifestyle.
 Now go forth and have as much fun out there as we did — and remember to be safe.

-— Maggie Brandenburg
+— Maggie Nichols